evoluteur/evolutility-server-node/README.md

 1. Create a PostgreSQL database.

-2. In the file config.js set the PostgreSQL connection string and a schema name to access your new database.
+2. In the file config.js set the PostgreSQL connection string and the schema name to access your new database.

 3. In the command line type the following: